The most famous haiku: Matsuo Bashō

 since i speak english, and don’t also speak japanese, my appreciation of japanese haiku depends mostly on the translation. as you can see below, there are many different ways to translate Bashō’s frog haiku.

-NOTE: i copied all these translations from the Bureau of Public Secrets website. i didn’t simply link to the site, because it does not have an ssl certificate to keep things secure. if you want to visit that site anyway, here is the link.
+NOTE: i copied all these translations from the Bureau of Public Secrets website. i didn’t simply link to the site, because it does not have an ssl certificate to keep things secure.
+UPDATE: the site is now secure! please visit Bureau of Public Secrets.

 Old pond — frogs jumped in — sound of water.